-Response: As shown on submitted plans, five lots (Lots 14 - 18) abut Bornstedt Road, a minor arterial.
-All structures constructed on these lots will be setback at least 20 feet from this street.
+Response: As shown on submitted plans all structures adjacent to Ten Eyck Road will be setback at least 20 feet from the property line abutting this street.

 CHAPTER 17.82 - SPECIAL SETBACKS ON TRANSIT STREETS 17.82.00 - INTENT

 The intent is to provide for convenient, direct, and accessible pedestrian access to and from public sidewalks and transit facilities; provide a safe, pleasant and enjoyable pedestrian experience by connecting activities within a structure to the adjacent sidewalk and/or transit street; and, promote the use of pedestrian, bicycle, and transit modes of transportation.